loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 needs to be taken into consideration.

 When pushing values of different sizes to the stack, alignment needs to be considered.
-Take this stack that just contains a 16 bit integer with the value `42`.
+Take this stack that just contains a 16-bit integer with the value `42`.

 #[
   #let b(content) = box(stroke: black, width: 100%, inset: 6pt, content)